 The lack of services is prevalent nationwide.
 The number of inpatient psychiatric beds in California has declined over the last 15 years.
 Our state’s bed-per-capita ratio is much lower than the nation’s.
 It’s even worse in Orange County, where currently there is just one bed for every 22,000 children.
 And none for kids under the age of 12.

 Half of children with symptoms of mental health disorders have conditions that cause significant impairment in daily life.
 In Orange County, 20 percent of youth reported needing help for mental health problems, while less than a third actually received that help.
 How different might their lives be if these symptoms were recognized earlier by parents, pediatricians, clergy or teachers, and if families were empowered to seek timely and appropriate help?

 CHOC Children’s, in partnership with committed organizations and community groups, aspires to create an outstanding mental health system of care for all children, teens and young adults in Orange County.
 Our goal is to provide a comprehensive approach to pediatric mental illness.

 Among the initiatives will be the creation of CHOC Children’s Mental Health Inpatient Center, thanks to a $5 million lead gift from children’s advocate Sandy Segerstrom Daniels.
 The Center will have 18 beds in a secured and healing environment, in addition to an outdoor area for recreation.
 The Center will provide a safe, nurturing place for children ages 3 to 18, and specialty programming for children younger than 12.
-Construction began in 2016 and is scheduled to be completed in late 2017.

 In addition to opening the county’s first inpatient program that can accommodate children younger than 12, CHOC will be pursuing the following action in support of the pediatric system of care: